How to Soundproof a Dog Crate and Stop Dog Barking in Kennels

 Although you can not make the dog crate 100% soundproof, it certainly helps in reducing the noise levels in your house.

 If the barking and whining of your adorable creature get on your nerves, then this article will be of great help to you.
-Here's how you can solve your problem.
+Here's how to muffle dog barking and soundproof dog kennel.

 How to Soundproof a Dog Crate